Skip to content

 • A web server to host your application

-1.0.1 Configure qlik-embed connection script
+Configure the qlik-embed connection script

 Add the host configuration as a child of the head element in your web page.